-- The assessment of asset impairment based on value in use and the ability to recognise deferred tax assets are based future expected cashflows.
-The expected cashflows is based on management's best estimate of the operational results including the near-term impact of climate risk.
+- The measurement of expected credit loss considers the ability of borrowers to make contractual payments as and when they become due.
+Investec performed an assessment of specific sectors that could be most impacted by climate risk in all jurisdictions, specifically focusing on the ability of the clients in these sectors to meet their financing needs.
+The assessment further included a review of the Investec appetite to fund clients in the respective sectors. - The assessment of asset impairment based on value in use and the ability to recognise deferred tax assets are based on future expected cashflows.
+The expected cashflows are based on management's best estimate of the operational results including the near-term impact of climate risk.
 The Company did not consider any additional adjustments to the cashflows to account for this risk given the timeframe of the cashflows that were considered. - The use of market indicators as inputs to fair value is assumed to include current information and knowledge regarding the effect of climate risk.